JamesHagerman/code-war-badge/README.md

 ## Compiling for mesh devices:

-*Note: This is NOT a Particle Workbench project!
-It will be moved into Particle Workbench at a later date.*

 In theory, this code should compile for all mesh devices, hopefully the code will one day split functionality up reasonablly between the gateway and non-gateway devices.